Sexual Anxiety Cases

 When he emerged from trance, he said, "I feel so light.
 I feel as if a great weight has been lifted off me."

 He told me later that he remembered the incident in the toilet.
 He believed that it had no influence on him, and had just dismissed it.
-But I believe that it was those feelings of shame, and the inability to do anything about it, that were linked in his mind to his erectile problems.
+But I believe that it was those feelings of shame, and the inability to do anything about it, that were linked in his mind to his sexual anxiety and erectile problems.